-Methods - At this time the Umatilla and Nez Perce Tribes are currently translocating a relatively low number of Pacific lampreys into the Umatilla and upper Snake River subbasins.
+Methods At this time the Umatilla and Nez Perce Tribes are currently translocating a relatively low number of Pacific lampreys into the Umatilla and upper Snake River subbasins.

 The Yakama Nation has not yet translocated any fish.
 Throughout the first year of the YNPLP we intend to explore the potential and application of this management tool.
-When the Yakama Nation concludes that translocation is warranted, and prior to translocation of Pacific lamprey into tributary streams of the YNCLs the Yakama Nation intends to identify specific program goals and objectives and develop a monitoring strategy to determine ultimate fate of translocated fish and success of program objectives.
-This information will be provided to CRITFC, U.S. Fish and Wildlife Service and to the ISRP for scientific review.
+When the Yakama Nation concludes that translocation is warranted, we will provide the BPA, ISRP and other regional fish manager's detailed plans in a timely fashion associated with take, care and keeping, release and monitoring.

-- Task 7.1 Continue literature reviews and strategy development on lamprey capture, holding, transport, release and monitoring framework. - Task 7.2 Continue working with CRITFC Tribes in the development of Columbia Basin comprehensive strategy to translocate fish, as needed. - Task 7.3 Continue to inform and get input from Yakama Nation Tribal Council concerning translocation policy and guidelines. - Task 7.4 Continue to evaluate potential facilities for holding Pacific lamprey for either short or longer timeframes.
+Continue literature reviews and strategy development on lamprey capture, holding, transport, release and monitoring framework.
+Continue working with CRITFC Tribes in the development of Columbia Basin comprehensive strategy to translocate fish, as needed.
+Continue to inform and get input from Yakama Nation Tribal Council concerning translocation policy and guidelines.
+Continue to evaluate potential facilities for holding Pacific lamprey for either short or longer timeframes.